joemasilotti/masilotti.com/_posts/2022-07-26-favorite-podcasts.md

 The hosts run a privacy focused analytics platform – a business that I have a lot of respect for.
 They made me rethink how I collect data from my users, how I use it, and most importantly, why.

-I now run all of my websites on Fathom – and can share this awesome [public dashboard for RailsDevs](https://app.usefathom.com/share/cacnfaan/railsdevs.com#/?filters=%5B%5D&range=all_time&site=1125899910004402)!

 ## What do you listen to?

 Those are the podcasts I'm most excited about right now.